Evan Goodwin

 College Projection

-Goodwin projects as a legitimate high-major offensive lineman with the potential to become a multi-year starter.
-Given his frame and play style, he will likely begin his career at right tackle, but also offers the versatility to slide inside to guard if needed.
-He may require a redshirt year to refine his technique and improve his functional athleticism, but he possesses the raw tools to eventually anchor the right side of a Power Four offensive line.
+Goodwin projects as a legitimate high-major offensive lineman with the potential to be a multi-year starter.
+Given his frame and skills, he will likely begin his career at right tackle, with the flexibility to potentially play guard if needed.
+After a redshirt or developmental year focusing on technique and collegiate strength and conditioning, he has the upside to become a reliable starter by his second or third year on campus.

 NFL Outlook